Skip to content

 Exterior renovation in Fairfield

 Fairfield sits at the hinge of Solano County, between the hot interior valley and the windy Suisun corridor, and that location defines its exterior demands.
-The city's housing is largely tract and master-planned — Paradise Valley, Green Valley, Cordelia, and the central neighborhoods — much of it now reaching the age where original builder-grade siding and trim fail.
-What sets Fairfield apart from a typical valley city is wind: the Suisun gap funnels strong, sustained wind that drives rain into walls and stresses cladding and trim well beyond what calmer valley locations see.
+The city's housing is largely tract and master-planned, from Paradise Valley and Green Valley to Cordelia and the central neighborhoods, much of it now reaching the age where original builder-grade siding and trim fail.
+What sets Fairfield apart from a typical valley city is wind: the Suisun gap funnels strong, sustained gusts that drive rain into walls and stress cladding and trim well beyond what calmer valley locations see.

 Considering an exterior project in Fairfield?